On self-duality and unigraphicity for $3$-polytopes: Abstract

 \section{Abstract}

-Recent literature posed the problem of characterising the graph degree sequences with exactly one $3$-polytopal (i.e. planar, $3$-connected) realisation.
+Recent literature \cite{maffucci2024characterising,delmaf,maffucci2025faces} investigated the problem of characterising the graph degree sequences with exactly one $3$-polytopal (planar, $3$-connected) realisation.
 This seems to be a difficult problem in full generality.
 In this paper, we characterise the sequences with exactly one self-dual $3$-polytopal realisation.

-An algorithm in the literature constructs a self-dual $3$-polytope for any admissible degree sequence.
-To do so, it performs operations on the radial graph, so that the corresponding $3$-polytope and its dual are modified in exactly the same way.
-To settle our question and construct the relevant graphs, we apply this algorithm, we introduce some modifications of it, and we also devise new ones.
-The speed of these algorithms is linear in the graph order.
+To settle our question and construct the relevant graphs, we apply iterated graph transformations.
+One of these is a generalisation of an algorithm \cite{mafpo3} that constructs a self-dual $3$-polytope for any degree sequence such that at least one such realisation exists.

 {\bf Keywords:} Degree sequence, Planar graph, Algorithm, Self-dual, $3$-polytope, Unigraphic, Unique realisation, Valency, Forcibly, Rigidity. \\ {\bf MSC(2010):} 05C85, 05C07, 05C76, 05C62, 05C10, 52B05, 52B10, 52C25.